TR-1000/Data-Rithms-and-Alogostructures/java/infosys_study_guide.md

   - Customer collaboration over contract negotiation. ( collaboration\&gt;negotiation )
   - Responding to change over following the plan. ( reactive vs. proactive ?, flexible vs strict )

-**String**

-- Its an object over a primitive, and it&#39;s similar to an array of characters
-- They are immutable so if you change something in a string it creates a new string in the string pool.
-Unless you state new String then it will be in the heap.

-**HAVING, GROUP BY, ORDER BY**

-- **ORDER BY** : Takes your queries return and sorts it.
-- **GROUP BY** : This divides the rows on the select statement and groups it so it can be ordered later.
-- **HAVING** : Specify a search condition for a group or aggregate result.
-Often used with GROUP BY

-**Outer join**

-- **OUTER JOIN-** Returns relations that have no match in the other relation

 **Soap vs Rest**